threefoldtech/coredns/GOVERNANCE.md

 The CoreDNS community adheres to the following principles:

 - Open: CoreDNS is open source.
-See repository guidelines.
+See repository guidelines, below.
 - Welcoming and respectful: See Code of Conduct, below.
 - Transparent and accessible: Work and collaboration are done in public.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.